athena-team/athena-decoder/docs/build-graph.md

 ```
 a a a <blk> b b <blk> b <blk>
 ```
-After the process of T, the input sequence would be:
+After the process of T, the output sequence would be:
 ```
 a b b
 ```
 When building the T, we will map disambiguation symbols and blank symbol to epsilon.
+So There is no need to remove disambiguation symbols for "TLG" graph.